puja-123/SuperheroHunter/README.md

 # SuperheroHunter
-# A small website to search any superhero
+A small website to search any superhero
-# User can superhero to their favourite